Best carpet stain removers

 Rug Doctor Oxy Power Stain Remover claims you can say goodbye to furious and tiring scrubbing by using it.
 It's a liquid solution with an oxygen boosted spray (hence the Oxy in the name) and includes a safety lock.

-To use it, first shake the bottle well and turn the nozzle to ON position.
+To use it, first, shake the bottle well and turn the nozzle to the ON position.
 Then remove any solids or excess liquids with a clean, absorbent cloth or paper towel.

 Generously spray this carpet stain remover evenly over the affected area and let stand for three to five minutes maximum.
 Do not overwet the area.

 Then blot away the stain gently with a clean, damp, colour safe sponge or cloth.

 Simoniz Upholstery & Carpet Cleaner